- What kind of sponsor licences are there?

 - Proof of ownership or lease of the business premises

-Until very recently, documents for a sponsor licence application had to be either originals or certified copies.
-With the vast majority of us now home working, the Home Office has relaxed this rule.
-According to correspondence shared with the Immigration Law Practitioners Association (members-only link), documents in support of a sponsor licence application can now be emailed to the Home Office as pdf files.
-Let’s hope that this long overdue change to the application process is made permanent.
+Until last year, documents for a sponsor licence application had to be either originals or certified copies.
+Since the outbreak of the pandemic, the Home Office has relaxed this rule.
+Documents in support of a sponsor licence application can now be emailed to the Home Office as pdf files.

-Most of the visa-specific documents are covered in table 3 of Appendix A. But for reasons which remain mysterious, the specific documents required for Tier 2 (General) are listed on page 6 of Appendix A instead.
+Most of the visa-specific documents are covered in table 3 of Appendix A. But for reasons which remain mysterious, the specific documents required for the Skilled Worker route are listed near the start of Appendix A.